-At IIASA, EPIC is used to compare land and forest management systems and their effects on environmental indicators like water availability, nitrogen and phosphorous levels in soil, and greenhouse gas emissions.
+At IIASA, EPIC is used to assess the main global agricultural systems in response to management interventions such as cropping practices or fertilization and irrigation options, and changing environment, including climate change and soil degradation.
+Besides which EPIC is used to compare cropland management systems and their effects on environmental indicators like water availability, nitrogen and phosphorous levels in soil, and greenhouse gas emissions.

 EPIC can analyze several crop types and their management under different weather, topographical, and soil conditions.
 It investigates the trade-offs between plant growth and yield on the one hand, and environmental impacts and sustainability on the other.

 For example, EPIC can estimate—based on soil type and prevailing climatic conditions—the extent to which nutrients from fertilizer, such as Nitrogen (N) are leaching into nearby river and stream networks.
 This problem is of growing concern as globally, two-fifths of N used in agriculture is lost to ecosystems, with harmful environmental effects.

 EPIC can analyse options of sustainable agriculture including soil erosion control, crop residue management, improving soil organic carbon stock and reducing GHG emissions.
 Global EPIC applications help informing on the potential of agricultural systems to contribute to meeting global climate and food security targets.

 EPIC simulates agricultural activities and their interactions within ecosystems on a daily basis.

 EPIC is widely used by scientists around the world.
 Research groups, like IIASA, can calibrate the model to meet their own analytical needs.

 EPIC has accurately simulated agricultural conditions and practices for hundreds of years into the past.
 This makes it an excellent basis for projecting future trends in global change.